©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 © Deep Time Agency

-Ancestors Rising | Presentation at LVR Kulturkonferenz Brauweiler, DE
+Ancestors Rising | A Presentation and Film Screening at LVR Kulturkonferenz Brauweiler, DE (1 June 2022)

 On the 1st of June, Deep Time Agency presents Ancestors Rising (2022) for the first time at the LVR Kulturkonferenz in Brauweiler (DE).
 Ancestors Rising is a new work in the context of the Garzweiler lignite pit in North-Rhine Westphalia, Germany.
 With the help of KIWI aerial shots and camera man Casper Brink, we flew a replica of the Antler Headdress of Bedburg-Königshoven back to its exact finding location in the pit.
 Since all surrounding earth was excavated, the antler headdress was relocated in the air.
 The antler headdress was used by shamans 10.000 years ago, who placed them on their heads during ceremonies to ask the nature gods for good crops and hunting conditions.
 Ancestors Rising is the second work and case study of Deep Time Agency and will form a diptych with our first work Descent into the Future (2020).